st-sw/I2cReadWriteUtility/README.md

 Notes:
 ----------------
-Please Report any isue about this tool.
+Please Report any issue about this tool.
 Thanks for your feedback.